mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 PrivateDial is a suite of [Asterisk configuration files](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Configuration+Files).
 This configuration is tailored to for private use cases, supporting the capabilities of mobile smart phones, that is, voice, video, instant messaging or SMS, and voice mail delivered by email.

-It uses the [PJSIP channel driver](https://wiki.asterisk.org/wiki/display/AST/Configuring+res_pjsip), and therefore natively support simultaneous connection of several soft-phones to each user account/endpoint.
+It uses the [PJSIP](https://www.pjsip.org/) [channel driver](https://wiki.asterisk.org/wiki/display/AST/Configuring+res_pjsip) and therefore natively support simultaneous connection of several soft-phones to each user account/endpoint.

 The underlying design idea is to separate the dial plan function form the user data.
 To achieve this all user specific data has been pushed out from the main file `extensions.conf`.